 - The image loader looks for the image and copies it in the images heap (no copy if the external memory is byte-addressable).

 - (optional) The image may be decoded (for instance: PNG), and the source image is removed from the images heap.

 - The external resource is immediately closed: the image’s bytes have been copied in the images heap, or the image’s bytes are always available (byte-addressable memory).

 - The application closes the image: the image is removed from the image heap.

-.imagesext.list files are generated in the external resources folder, and this folder is added to the simulator’s classpath.
+*.imagesext.list files are copied in the external resources folder, and this folder is added to the Simulator’s classpath.